TI-Toolkit/tokens-wiki/tokens/LinRegTTest.md

 Finally, you can enter an equation variable (such as Y₁) after the command, so that the line of best fit is stored to this equation automatically.
 This doesn't require you to supply the names of the lists, but if you do, the equation variable must come last.
 You can use polar, parametric, or sequential variables as well, but since the line of best fit will be in terms of X anyway, this doesn't make much sense.

-An example of `LinRegTTest` with all the optional arguments:
+An example of <tt>LinRegTTest</tt> with all the optional arguments:

 ```ti-basic
 :{9,13,21,30,31,31,34→FAT